shubhangi9238/shubhangi9238/README.md

   <img src=https://github.com/shubhangi9238/shubhangi9238/blob/main/girl.jpg?raw=true" alt="banner" width="60%" />
 </p>
 # Hi, I'm Shubhangi Vanjari👋
+## I'm a passionate Web Developer and eager to explore opportunities in Software Development.

 <!--
 **shubhangi9238/shubhangi9238** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...